microsoft/hands-on-lab-acs-teams/docs/workshop.md

 Inside the `src/acs-to-external/back/svc` folder, you will find a `createUserAndToken.js` file.
 This file contains a method to create a user access token for chat and VOIP.

 The goal of this method is to create an equivalent of the processed you did in the first lab to create a user access token inside the **Identities & User Access Tokens** tab of the Azure Communication Services resource.
-By calling this method, you will be able to create a user access token for chat and VOIP.
+By calling this method, you will be able to generate a user access token for chat and VOIP.

 <div class="task" data-title="Task">